goma6686/bookbot/README.md

-# BookBot is my first project!
+# BookBot
+Program prints how many times each character occurs in a document